frederic-perez/AmE-dictionary/data/dictionary.md

 __thecracy__
 __theism__ _n_ Belief in the existence of a god or gods, especially belief in a personal God as creator and ruler of the world.
 __theist__ _adj_
+__themself__ _pron_ :dart: _Just after the jury was seated, emergency crews responded to a park outside the Manhattan courthouse, where a person had set themselves on fire._
 __thence__ _adv_
 __theocracy__
 __theophoric__ _adj_ /thee-uh/oh-FOR-ik/ [:scroll: From Greek theo- (god) + -phoric (bearing)] Having or derived from the name of a god.